Client Selection for Federated Policy Optimization with Environment Heterogeneity: Error Bound of FAPI

 Throughout this work, we assume the policy iteration performed by each client is approximate.
 In particular, let $V^{t}_{n}$ denote the evaluated value function of the $n$-th client in round $t$, we have

 In the following, we define a metric to quantify the level of heterogeneity of the FRL system.
 Specifically, we provide two metrics, which will be used for bounding the error of policy evaluation and policy improvement, respectively. \begin{definition} (Level of heterogeneity).
-We define the level of heterogeneity as
+We define two parameters to measure the level of heterogeneity as